esong501/Pokemon-Green-Rock/README.md

 - TMs are now infinite use!
 - PLA-style change moves option!
 - removal of redundant strings
-- updated sitrus berry effect to Gen 4 and onward
+- updated sitrus berry effect to Gen 4+
 - physical/special split
     - corresponding icons in the summary screen
 - can forget HM moves!